-If you want to develop project management performance, you’re interested in competence – someone’s ability or potential to manage a project to a defined performance standard.
-(In projects, the standard is delivering on time, within budget, etc.) What you want from training is improved management performance but how do you get this?
+If you need to truly develop project management performance, you need to consider the word ‘competence’ not just knowledge.
+Competence in the words of the OED means someone’s ability or potential to manage a project to a defined performance standard and in projects, the standard is delivering on time, within budget the specification.

 Steps in Development Centre Implementation

 1) Define what represents good based on internal research or external standards such as APM competence framework.

 2) Complete a self-assessment against the expected behaviours using the APM self-assessment or a bespoke competence assessment.

 3) Validate the results by assessment or interview.